WindOfMind/todo-service/README.md

 -   Execute sql script `todoDb.sql` from `db` folder for initialize the DB tables.
 -   Create `.env` file with DB connection string (or copy it from `.env.default.local`).
 -   Update DB connection string with valid data (e.g. `postgresql://postgres@localhost:5432/postgres`).
+-   Run `npm install` to fetch and install all dependencies.

 ### Local run